venGaza/javaCombatGame/README.md

 $ mvn
 ```

+or

+The program can be run from inside the IntelliJ IDE.
+Simply build the project and run from the top menu.

 ## Built With
 * [IntelliJ](https://www.jetbrains.com/idea/) - IntelliJ IDEA is an integrated development environment written in Java for developing computer software.